DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Financial

 If you ever face a security breach and credit card information is stolen, having a proven record of your PCI compliance can protect you from the financial penalties (ranging from $25 to $215 per compromised card<sup>[6](#cite-6)</sup>).
 Major corporations, such as Heartland Payment Systems, have faced fines as large as $12.5 million<sup>[7](#cite-7)</sup>.
 In addition to fines, your organization and brand can suffer financially due to a breach.
 Target Brands, Inc. attributed a portion of its 5.3% loss in sales and a 46% drop in profit during the 4th quarter of 2013 to its security breach in November of that year, which resulted in 40 million compromised credit card records<sup>[8](#cite-8)</sup>.
-Finally, any company that has a reported breach on their record must undergo mandatory Report On Compliance audits, which alone can cost tens of thousands of dollars.
+Small companies are equally at risk, accounting for 80% of all instances of unauthorized access<sup>[9](#cite-9)</sup>.
+And while a smaller company might have a low quantity of transactions (and therefore a smaller fine), any company that has a reported breach on their record must undergo mandatory Report On Compliance audits, which alone can cost tens of thousands of dollars.

 ### Public Relations

 Beyond the financial burden of dealing with a breach, the loss of trust for a company's website, business, and brand can be staggering.
-The Sony PlayStation breach put more than 77 million credit card numbers at risk <sup>[9](#cite-9)</sup>.
+The Sony PlayStation breach put more than 77 million credit card numbers at risk <sup>[10](#cite-10)</sup>.
 The ramifications of alerting a user base and requiring that many users to change their cards and/or put a freeze on their credit cards can quickly lose current and future customers.
 These transactions can also impact customer credit scores if they unknowingly overdraft or miss a payment they were not expecting.

 ### Summary